How to Use Infographics for Link Building

 Email Marketing Infographic (Omnisend.com)

-As a first example, here are statistics for an infographic that was first published 3-4 years ago.
-In that time, it has received 350 referral domains and 630 links.
+As a first example, here are statistics for an infographic published 3-4 years ago.
+In that time, it received 350 referral domains and 630 links.

-Of course, it is not the best result, but consider what number it will get in the next couple of years.
+Of course, it is not the best result, but consider the number it will get in the next few years.
 Steady growth is sometimes much better.

 29 Infographic Statistics (Visme.co)

 The second example showed better results in a shorter period of time.

 It was published less than two years ago, and the article has already received 292 referral domains and 690 backlinks.
 Over the next few years, this example will significantly overtake the first one.

 There are many types of infographics below; we describe some of them.